• Skip to main content

 The dashi

-Though instant dashi (hondashi) could be used for this charred corn and miso chowder, it really is better with the real thing.
+Though we could use instant dashi (hondashi) for this roasted corn and miso chowder, it really is better with the real thing.
 Using hondashi instead of real dashi is like using stock cubes instead of making a real stock yourself.

 Bringing it all together

-The bread pictured with the charred corn and miso chowder is homemade focaccia.
+The bread pictured with the roasted corn and miso chowder is homemade focaccia.
 It was so easy, fun, and so delicious.

 Servings: 4 people